Once you get the best vape tank for your vaping style you will never look back.

 Let’s get straight to it.

-1. Freemax Mesh Pro (Editors Choice – Best Vape Tank Overall)
+3. Freemax Mesh Pro (Best Vape Tank For Flavour)

 Well what is there to say about the incredible Mesh Pro?
 I reviewed this and it got almost full marks from me!
 It is still by far my favourite Sub Tank ever!